5 Benefits of Outsourcing Contractor Management

-As today’s workforce continues to move away from traditional employment and towards an independent contracting model, your company is likely to tap into this valuable talent resource soon—if it hasn’t already.
+As our modern workforce moves away from traditional employment and towards an independent contracting model, your company is likely to tap into this valuable talent resource soon—if it hasn’t already.
 The independent workforce provides a flexible way to secure high-level expertise on an as-needed basis.

-One of the biggest risks of independent contractor engagement is misclassifying employees as independent contractors.
-There are a number of federal government, state government, and agency tests to help determine worker classification, but these tests can be contradictory and complicated.
+Misclassifying employees as independent contractors is one of the biggest risks of independent contractor engagement.
+There are a number of federal government, state government, and agency tests that determine worker classification, but these tests can be contradictory and complicated.

 Outsourcing vetting can make this part of the hiring process much more manageable.
-Vendors like MBO Partners has an established methodology for evaluating and engaging independent workers that can minimize and even eliminate misclassification risk.
+Firms like MBO Partners have an established methodology for evaluating and engaging independent workers that can minimize misclassification risk.

 Outsourcing the vetting process and providing flexible engagement options helps reduce time-to-fill, which can save your HR department valuable time.
 In conjunction with outsourcing these activities, a private talent community can help keep time-to-fill to a minimum and increase the likelihood of re-engagement with independent talent you’ve successfully worked with in the past.

-A talent marketplace such as MBO Connect®, allows organizations to engage skilled independent contractors for consulting jobs with their company.
-Utilizing a talent marketplace can help your company build a network of known and vetted independent talent, pair qualified talent with available opportunities, and foster ongoing engagement by providing projects to this community.
+A platform such as MBO’s, allows organizations to engage skilled independent contractors for consulting jobs with their company.
+Using a marketplace can help your company build a network of known and vetted independent talent, pair qualified talent with available opportunities, and foster ongoing engagement by providing projects to this community.

-MBO’s Business Center is a compliant, streamlined, and automated way to pay your independent workforce, and provides access to historical data, payment timelines, and customized invoice options.
+Look for a vendor that can create an automated way to pay your independent workforce and provide useful perks such as access to historical data, payment timelines, and customized invoice options.

 Today’s market for talent is increasingly competitive, and that means rising costs for benefits packages and other incentives that accompany traditional employment.
 One of the many advantages of engaging independent professionals is a reduction in overall spend and administrative costs.